Find Cheap Homeowners Insurance Quotes in Your Area

-If you own a traditional home, other structures, such as sheds and detached garages, are probably covered under your homeowners insurance policy.
-However, these structures likely aren't covered for renters or condo owners, since these structures typically aren't their personal property.
+If you own a traditional home, structures such as sheds and detached garages are probably covered under your homeowners insurance policy.
+However, they likely aren't covered for renters or condo owners, since these structures typically aren't their personal property.

 What's Not Covered by Dwelling Insurance?

 Despite providing fairly comprehensive coverage, most dwelling insurance policies exclude flooding, earthquakes, sinkholes and sewage backups.
-They also don’t cover any damage that’s directly caused by your own failure to carry out routine maintenance, such as a dry-rot problem you ignored.
+They also don’t cover damage caused by your failure to carry out routine maintenance, such as a dry-rot problem you ignored.
 You can receive coverage for some of these perils, but you'll need to add a rider to your homeowners insurance policy.
-Finally, your policy may exclude cracks in your foundation due to your home settling, but it may cover other damage to the foundation, such as damage caused by an explosion.
+Finally, your policy may exclude cracks in the foundation due to settling but cover other damage to the foundation, such as damage from an explosion.

-In addition to any exclusions, your homeowners insurance policy will come with deductibles and limits that will limit coverage.
+In addition to any exclusions, your homeowners insurance policy will come with deductibles and limits.
 For example, if your chimney flue was closed and caused $1,500 of smoke damage in your house, but your dwelling coverage is subject to a $1,000 deductible, you'll receive only $500 from your insurance provider.

 How Much Dwelling Coverage Do I Need?